yifanlu0227/ChatSim/README.md

 #### Recalibrate waymo data (or just download our recalibrated files)
 You can download our recalibration files from [here](https://huggingface.co/datasets/yifanlu/waymo_recalibrated_poses/tree/main).
 After everything is done, you should see

 If you want to do the recalibration yourself, you need to use COLMAP or Metashape to calibrate images in the `data/waymo_multi_view/{SCENE_NAME}/images` folder and convert them back to the waymo world coordinate.
 Please follow the tutorial in `data_utils/README.md`.
-And the final camera extrinsics and intrinsics are stored as `cam_meta.npy` and `poses_bounds.npy`.
+And the final camera extrinsics and intrinsics are stored as `cam_meta.npy`.

 ```bash
 data